tersesystems/terse-logback/docs/guide/slf4jbridge.md

 SLF4JBridgeHandler.install();
 ```

 This isn't ideal, as it's very easy to miss that you have to add these lines of code.
-Some frameworks such as [Play Framework]() are [smart enough](https://github.com/playframework/playframework/blob/master/core/play-logback/src/main/scala/play/api/libs/logback/LogbackLoggerConfigurator.scala#L86) are smart enough to handle this for you, but there are cases where you're not using those frameworks, and we'd like JUL to just work with SLF4J out of the box.
+Some frameworks such as [Play Framework]() are [smart enough](https://github.com/playframework/playframework/blob/master/core/play-logback/src/main/scala/play/api/libs/logback/LogbackLoggerConfigurator.scala#L86) are smart enough to handle this for you, but there are cases where you're not using those frameworks, and we'd like JUL to just work.

 This isn't so easy.
 JUL is very basic, and accepts configuration from system properties.
 The LogManager has two system properties:

 - java.util.logging.config.class
 - java.util.logging.config.file

 If it doesn't find either, then it looks in `${java.home}/conf/logging.properties` if you're on JDK 11.
 There's no way to configure it from classpath, you have to do that [by hand](https://mkyong.com/logging/how-to-load-logging-properties-for-java-util-logging/).

-Note that there is discussion on [Stack Overflow](https://stackoverflow.com/a/11245040/5266) and the [SLF4J mailing list](https://www.mail-archive.com/slf4j-dev@qos.ch/msg00738.html) suggesting that JUL looks for `logging.properties` in the classpath.
+There is discussion on [Stack Overflow](https://stackoverflow.com/a/11245040/5266) and the [SLF4J mailing list](https://www.mail-archive.com/slf4j-dev@qos.ch/msg00738.html) suggesting that JUL looks for `logging.properties` in the classpath.
 This is incorrect -- the only way you'll see `logging.properties` is from setting `java.util.logging.config.file` or if you're overwriting `${java.home}/logging.properties`.
 Here's the [source code](https://github.com/AdoptOpenJDK/openjdk-jdk/blob/master/src/java.logging/share/classes/java/util/logging/LogManager.java#L1347) so you can check for yourself.

 However, since we're using Logback, we can leverage the fact that Logback searches through the classpath for `logback.xml`.
 All we need is a custom action to wrap `SLF4JBridgeHandler` and we can have a code free solution.
 This is what `SLF4JBridgeHandlerAction` does.
 You should also configure the `LevelChangePropagator`, to [reduce the impact of logging](http://logback.qos.ch/manual/configuration.html#LevelChangePropagator), and you must make sure that the `LoggerFactory` is called before any JUL dependent code.